 On the other hand, if you are anchoring out, you want all the supplies that you need for your trip at the beginning, so you’ll need more room for storage.

 Another important consideration is what you want to do with the boat.
-If you enjoy fishing in deep water but you do not go very far offshore, having an unsinkable boat probably won’t be as important to you as if you are frequently traveling in shallower water where you may hit the bottom or if you are out in the deep ocean where you may be capsized by a sudden storm.
+If you enjoy fishing in deep water, but do not go very far offshore, having an unsinkable boat probably won’t be as important to you as if you are frequently traveling in shallower water where you may hit the bottom or if you are out in the deep ocean where you may be capsized by a sudden storm.

 Enjoy The Peace Of Mind Of An Unsinkable Boat

 An unsinkable boat can put your mind at ease, whether you are a beginner or an experienced sailor.
-Knowing that if you hit the bottom or capsize you will not be left treading water can make the difference between feeling confident in the ocean and motoring with anxiety.
+Knowing that if you hit the bottom or capsize, you will not be left treading water can make the difference between feeling confident in the ocean and motoring with anxiety.

 That said, always come prepared with a life raft, flotation bags, bilge pumps, and the ability to make a distress signal just in case your cockpit floods and you and your crew wind up needing help.